Blasphemy law: India

-Section 295A of the Indian Penal Code has been used as a blasphemy law to prevent insulting Christianity, Islam and Hinduism.
+Section 295A of the Indian Penal Code has been used as a blasphemy law to prevent insulting Christianity, Islam and other religions practised in India.
 The British-era section 295A of the penal code is extant and has not been repealed; it contains an anti-blasphemy law.
-Section 295A was introduced in 1927, in the aftermath of Rangeela Rasool incident, to prevent hate speech that insults or attempts to insult the religion or the religious beliefs of any class of citizen with deliberate and malicious intention to outrage their religious feelings but the main purpose of this law has been to maintain "public order in a multireligious and religiously sensitive society."
+Section 295A was introduced in 1927, in the aftermath of Rangila Rasul incident, to prevent "hate speech that insults or attempts to insult the religion or the religious beliefs" of any class of citizen with deliberate and malicious intention to outrage their religious feelings but the main purpose of this law has been to maintain "public order in a multireligious and religiously sensitive society."

 An important difference between the offence in the Indian Penal Code and English common law is that the defendant must have a "deliberate and malicious intention of outraging religious feelings" in the Indian code while English common law had no such inclusion.
 Section 295A has, nevertheless, been used a number of times to prevent free and honest discussion on religious issues and remains a threat to freedom of expression.
 The same section 295A appears in the penal codes of Pakistan and Myanmar where it is used as a blasphemy law.
-There have been widespread calls in India from civil society to repeal the regressive British code.
+There have been widespread calls in India from civil society to repeal the regressive British-era code.
 In 1860, laws were created in British India that made it a "crime to disturb a religious assembly, trespass on burial grounds, insult religious beliefs or intentionally destroy or defile a place or an object of worship, punishable by up to 10 years in jail."
 In India, many people are arrested in accordance with the above-mentioned laws.
 Cases include those of: Kamlesh Tiwari, Tarak Biswas, and Sanal Edamaruku.
 Many books are banned for blasphemous content.